 Once you have identified conversion paths, you can focus on optimising them and therefore turn unknown visitors into qualified leads with a high chance of conversion!

 Pro Tip: The design and colour of your landing pages and CTAs are more important than you think, so invest time in working with an inbound marketer to make sure your conversion path is clear cut.

 Just like a SAT or GMAT score doesn’t tell you everything about a student, simply looking at campaign metrics, like click rates in individual silos will never give a complete picture.
 It’s imperative to look at performance holistically.
 Each building block of your marketing campaign has an impact on the other.
 When you analyse conversion paths via segments and time associated with each path, you not only understand your customers better, but you are also able to structure content in a manner that will dazzle visitors and service the wildly diverse needs of your leads.
 Conversion path tracking can also aid you in diversifying your content, so you can keep pulling your customers back till they convert.

 Conversion paths are key to optimising your inbound marketing campaign.
 Conversion paths are a great way to make sure your leads are moving exactly as you'd like them to, provided you've cleared all the hurdles and made the path very clear for them.
 How clean are your conversion paths?
 What strategies do you implement to get better resutls?
-Share with us in the comments below.
+Share your thought with transfunnel today.

 Gain expert insights to learn more about inbound methodologies and marketing automation